 - The ex-parte rules apply to anyone who seeks to influence the outcome of a particular proceeding whether or not that person is a party to the proceeding.

 - There are restricted and non-restricted ex parte presentations.

 - Unless exempted under the Commission rules, ex parte presentations are prohibited in restricted proceedings.
 The prohibition stays in effect until the proceeding has been decided or a settlement or agreement has been approved by the Commission and the matter is no longer subject to a reconsideration by the Commission or review by any court.

 - No person shall make an ex parte presentation in a proceeding that could become restricted --even if it's not restricted at the time --if that person intends to file a mutually exclusive application which could cause the proceeding to become restricted or intends to file an opposition, complaint or object which would cause the proceeding to become restricted.

 - There is specific information on restricted proceedings in which ex parte presentations are prohibited.

 - In non-restricted proceedings, ex parte presentations are generally permissible, but subject to disclosure.
 A person who makes or submits a written ex parte presentation shall provide on the same day a presentation is made an original and one copy of the presentation to the Commission's Secretary for inclusion in the public record.

-The Commission will provide documents in accessible formats, upon request.
-Accessible formats available are: computer diskette, large print, audio cassette, and Braille.
+The Commission will provide documents in alternate formats, upon request.
+Alternate formats available are: computer diskette, large print, audio cassette, and Braille.
 Additionally, all Commission items are posted on the FCC's Internet website.
-To request materials in accessible formats for people with disabilities, send an e-mail to email@example.com or call the Consumer and Governmental Affairs Bureau at 202-418-0531 (voice), 202-418-7365 (tty).
+To request materials in alternate formats for people with disabilities, send an e-mail to email@example.com or call the Consumer and Governmental Affairs Bureau at 202-418-0531 (voice), 202-418-7365 (tty).